Cabinet of Iran

-History

-Before 1979 Islamic Revolution
+Pre-revolution

 From 1699 until 1907 the Iranian cabinet was led by Premiers who were appointed by the Shah of Iran.

 The Persian Constitutional Revolution of 1905 led to the creation of the Persian Constitution of 1906 and the establishment of the Iranian parliament, whose members were elected from the general population.
 The position of premier was abolished and replaced by the Prime Minister of Iran.
 The constitution stipulated that all Prime Minister must be subject to a vote in parliament for both approval and removal.

 During the period 1907 to 1951 all Prime Ministers were selected by the Shah and subject to a vote-of-confidence by the Iranian Parliament.
 From 1951 to 1953, the members of parliament elected the Prime Minister among themselves (the head of the party holding the majority of seats), through a vote-of-confidence.
 The Shah, as the head of state, then appointed the parliament's selection to the position of Prime Minister, in accordance with the Westminster system of parliamentary democracy.
 Following the removal of Prime Minister Mohammad Mosaddegh via the 1953 Iranian coup d'état, this practice was abolished and the selection of Prime Minister reverted to the process in effect before 1951.

-After 1979 Islamic Revolution
+Post-revolution

 Following the Iranian Revolution of 1979, the position of Shah was removed as the head of state, effectively ending Iran's history of monarchy.
 Iran's new Islamic constitution stipulated that the President of Iran would nominate the Iranian cabinet, including the Prime Minister, which was to be approved by a vote-of-confidence in the Iranian parliament.
 The constitutional amendment of 1989 effectively ended the position of Prime Minister and transferred its powers to that of the president and vice president.